 IMG_0216.JPG

-Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid out and the hive is packed with honey, pollen and nectar inside, and a whole lot of bees, in the time of its peak population.
+Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid out and the hive is packed with honey, pollen and nectar inside, and a whole lot of bees, in our time of peak population.
+Kinda like hanging out on the porch when it’s hot.

 august 20, 09 pat's garden photos 046.jpg